 - digital technology, such as data encryption and firewalls, to minimise unauthorised access to information.

-We ensure that personal is not kept longer than necessary, and disposed of appropriately, in accordance with the law.
+We ensure that personal information is not kept longer than necessary, and is disposed of appropriately, in accordance with the law.

 References to personal information in this Statement may include health information.
 Health information is a specific type of personal information and includes information about your health and any disability.